redsuperbat/whaleman/README.md

 # 🌟 Features to come

-- [ ] Whaleman should not kill itself when changes are made to it's own manifest
+- [ ] Whaleman should not kill itself when changes are made to it's own manifest.
 - [ ] Whaleman should make sure what is defined in the manifests are running in docker.